 - Sand and gravel – £30

 - Membrane – Free (donated with the decking)

 Total – £200

-We got rid of the water butt in the corner of the garden and extended the paving slabs further across the garden to the side fence to allow the grass to be a rectangle rather than a more awkward L shape.
+We got rid of the water butt in the corner of the garden as without grass or many plants this wasn’t really needed any more.
+This gave us a little bit more room to extend the paving slabs further across the garden to the side fence and allowed the grass to be a rectangle rather than a more awkward L shape.

-There’s a drain cover in the corner that we need to be able to access so we couldn’t extend the paving slabs all the way to the fence.
-We weren’t really sure what to do with this square in the corner but we found a pallet in the pile of scrap wood at the garden centre exactly the same size as Little H’s playhouse and we (my mum) had a brainwave!
+There’s a drain cover in the corner of the garden that we need to be able to access so we couldn’t extend the paving slabs all the way to the fence.
+We weren’t really sure what to do with this redundant part in the corner but we found a wooden pallet in the pile of scrap wood at the garden centre which was exactly the same size as Little H’s playhouse and we (well, my mum) had a brainwave.

-The pallet fit the empty area perfectly, sat over the drain cover and would be easy to lift up if we needed to get to the drain.
+The pallet fit the empty area perfectly, and sat over the drain cover.
+It would be easy to lift up if we needed to get to the drain.

-We covered the pallet in a few bits of left over grass, nailed one of the spare decking panels to the side of the crate, and put Little H’s playhouse on top!
+We covered the pallet in a few bits of the left over AstroTurf, nailed one of the spare decking panels to the side of the pallet, and sat Little H’s playhouse on top.